react-bratus/react-bratus/README.md

 ## Changelog

+- 3.5.0
+  - You can now focus the component searchbar with CTRL+F (windows) or CMD+F (apple).
+  - The browser warning popup has a "remember me" functionality and doesn't pop up if the browser is already Chrome.
+  - You can now hide nodes by typing their names in an input field.
 - 3.4.1
   - Bugfix: Times used filter now works only if there is a value in the input.
 - 3.4.0